 The visa application fee is non-refundable, so make sure that your information is entered correctly the first time and that your photo meets the specifications.

 Is WIFI any good in Australia?
 What about the local sim?

-Compared to international standard, WIFI is a little slow here in Australia but it does the job.
+Compared to international standards, WIFI is a little slow here in Australia but it does the job.
 Most cafes would give you a password once you order your coffee.
 For free WIFI head to the nearest library.

 In regards to the local sim, if you have an unlocked phone that is compatible with Australian GSM technology, then all you will need is a SIM card and a prepaid plan.
 Having said that, there are other options available too.
 For example Package deals, data deals, capped inclusions, and contract options.
-I suggest comparing either one of the following 4 major cell phone carriers in Australia and buy what suits you best.
+I suggest comparing either one of the following 4 major cell phone carriers in Australia and buying what suits you best.

 1 Telstra – Australia’s leading provider of mobile phones, mobile devices, home phones, and broadband internet, 2.
 Optus – second in the area covered behind Telstra; about 30 personal plans + 8 business plans; 3.
 Vodaphone – the smaller of the 3 major providers and covers mostly metropolitan and larger regional areas); about 38 plans; and 4.
 Virgin Mobile – uses the Optus network; with about 27 plans.

 What cell phone/plan is good?